turdubars/food-detector/README.md

 ```
 **Note that during the first run the application automatically will download YOLOv3 parameters**

-By default the application saves images with prediction in 'predictions' folder
+*By default the application saves images in 'predictions' folder*

 To predict food in an image from internet use -u or --url flag
 ```bash